 Sleep Problems Caused By Cerebral Palsy

-Studies have shown that between 23% and 46% of children with cerebral palsy have difficulty sleeping.
-The physical and neurological symptoms caused by cerebral palsy can make it hard for children to get a good night’s rest.
+Studies have shown that up to 46% of children with cerebral palsy (CP) have difficulty sleeping.
+The physical and neurological symptoms linked to sleep and cerebral palsy can make it hard for children to get a good night’s rest.

 Your child may have issues sleeping if they suffer from:

-- Gastroesophageal Reflux Disorder: Gastroesophageal reflux disorder (GERD) is a digestive disorder that makes it difficult to swallow.
+- Gastroesophageal Reflux Disorder: Gastroesophageal reflux disorder (GERD) is a digestive disorder that causes difficulty swallowing.
 It causes a sore throat and acid reflux, which can flare up at night.

 - Physical Pain: Muscle spasms and physical pain are common symptoms of cerebral palsy.
-Pain can prevent children with cerebral palsy from getting rest.
-Muscle spasms caused by the condition may prevent children from sleeping in a comfortable position at night.
+Pain can prevent children with CP from getting rest.
+Muscle spasms associated with the condition may prevent children from sleeping comfortably at night.

-- Seizures: Seizures are a serious health issue that is associated with cerebral palsy.
-Seizures are often caused by certain triggers.
+- Seizures: Seizures are a serious health issue associated with cerebral palsy.
+Specific factors often trigger seizures.
 In some children, a lack of sleep may trigger a seizure.
-Seizures can cause irregular sleeping patterns as well.
+Seizures can also cause irregular sleep patterns.

 - Drooling: Children with cerebral palsy often have difficulty controlling their chewing and swallowing.
-Because of this, they are much more likely to have problems with drooling.
+As a result, they are much more likely to have drooling problems.
 Excessive drooling can cause children to choke on saliva or have issues breathing while they sleep.

 - Respiratory Problems: Respiratory problems caused by cerebral palsy can make breathing at night difficult.
-This can cause children to wake in the middle of sleep.
+This can cause children to wake in the middle of the night.

 Specific Challenges and Solutions

-Children with cerebral palsy are often more sensitive to sound, light and texture.
+Children with all types of cerebral palsy are often more sensitive to sound, light, and texture.
 These sensitivities can disrupt their sleep.
-Noises such as television audio or home appliances can make it harder for children with cerebral palsy to fall or stay asleep.
+Noises such as the television or home appliances can make it harder for children with cerebral palsy to fall or stay asleep.

 If your child has problems sleeping due to cerebral palsy, the following might help: